kaloyan-marinov/devcamper-api/README.md

 ---

-as of commit `2dd80d66e99c2c6e4805206797c84027f1301ad0`, it is possible for a malicious actor to obtain an access token associated with _some_ registered `User` by simply guessing (the plaintext version of) that `User`'s password;
+as of the commit adding this line, it is not possible for a malicious actor to obtain an access token associated with _some_ registered `User` by simply guessing (the plaintext version of) that `User`'s password;
 more concretely,
-that can be achieved
+the following <u>NoSQL injection</u> attack
-via the following <u>NoSQL injection</u> attack
+against the backend application will _not_ issue an access token
-against the backend application:
+(corresponding to a `User` that does exist in the DB):

 ```bash
 http \